RachitJain1999/AmazonReviewsClassification/README.md

 </p>

 <p align="justify">
-The actual dataset could not be uploaded due to its' size.
+The actual dataset could not be uploaded due to its' size :(.
 It is availale on kaggle by the name of "Amazon fine food reviews".
 </p>
 Dataset Link: https://www.kaggle.com/snap/amazon-fine-food-reviews<br>
 Related Article Link: http://i.stanford.edu/~julian/pdfs/www13.pdf